Chevron to invest $2 billion in Congo-Angola oil field

-BRAZZAVILLE (Reuters) - Chevron Corp (CVX.N) plans to invest $2 billion to develop its Lianzi oilfield straddling the maritime border between Republic of Congo and Angola, a company official said on Sunday.
+BRAZZAVILLE, July 29 (Reuters) - Chevron Corp plans to invest $2 billion to develop its Lianzi oilfield straddling the maritime border between Republic of Congo and Angola, a company official said on Sunday.

 “Production from the Lianzi field will begin in 2015 and investments will cost $2 billion,” Katia Mounthault-Tatu, a Chevron spokeswoman, told Reuters.